How to Check the V5C Before Buying a Used Motorhome

 Buying a used motorhome?
 Learn how to audit the V5C logbook to verify weights, VIN numbers, and legal classification to ensure your purchase is safe and legal.

 - Weight Limits: Field [F.1] (MAM) is the legal limit.
-Ensure this matches your driving licence entitlement to avoid illegal operation and voided insurance.
+Ensure this matches your driving licence entitlement to avoid illegal operation.

 - VIN Verification: The 17-digit VIN on the document must perfectly match the chassis plate and the engine bay stamping.

 As we navigate the 2026 buying season, the used motorhome market remains buoyant with both private and dealer listings.
-In the excitement of a viewing—perhaps whilst inspecting a luxury Bürstner or a versatile Volkswagen California—it is easy to be distracted by the aesthetic condition.
+In the excitement of a viewing—perhaps whilst inspecting a luxury motorhome model or a versatile campervan—it is easy to be distracted by the aesthetic condition.
 However, the most critical component isn't the upholstery; it is the V5C Registration Certificate (the 'logbook').
 This document is the foundation of your legal safety, insurance validity, and future resale value.
 Before handing over a deposit, you must perform a forensic audit of the V5C to ensure the vehicle is exactly as described.

 The Weight Field: F.1 and G